autopticio/catalog/README.md

 Add your account credentials in the "aws_access_key_id" and "aws_secret_access_key".
 The account must have read access to CloudWatch.
 For more information check the [AWS guide on access credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).
 Autoptic does not cache or store the credentials you submit over the API.

-The sample query is looking up "CPUUtilization" of an EC2 instance.
+The sample query is retrieving the "CPUUtilization" of an EC2 instance.
 [Check the full CloudWatch metrics list](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html) for more options.
 Check out the [example programs](./examples/) for more ideas on how to use PQL for more programmable assessments.

-Here the response you would expect in a json format: [Sample results](./examples/sample_result.json)
+Here is the response you would expect in a json format: [Sample results](./examples/sample_result.json)

 #### 2. Install the VSCode Autoptic extension
 You can download and install a [VSCode exension](https://github.com/autopticio/vscode-pql) and edit/run PQL programs from the IDE.